michaelarie96/FootballCollisionGame/README.md

 ## 🎯 How to Play

 1. Choose your preferred game mode from the main menu
-2. Navigate your player between lanes to avoid obstacles
+2. Navigate your quarterback between lanes to avoid cones
-3. Collect power-ups to gain extra lives
+3. Jump over barriers to gain extra lives
 4. Try to travel as far as possible
 5. Submit your score to compete on the leaderboard
 6. View score locations on the integrated map